 At a Glance - Linear and Exponential Growth

-If we can think of linear functions as ones where you always add by the same amount, we can think of exponential functions as ones where you always multiple by the same amount.
+If we can think of linear functions as ones where you always add the same amount, we can think of exponential functions as ones where you always multiply by the same amount.
 Don't get caught dead calling it a "multiplicative function," though.
 That's something else completely.
 (For a fun challenge, try saying multiplicative three times fast.)

 Depending on whom you ask, an exponential function either looks like this:

 …or like this: